 Essentially, we can classify Gaming Monitors into two categories.
 First, there are standard monitors that are optimized for gaming.
 They will have a better range of specs in refresh rates and response time.
 On the second position, we have dedicated Gaming monitors.

 These monitors are made primarily for extensive gaming needs.
-They come with the state-of-the-art technology, including a higher resolution, a better panel and even some gaming-optimization from hardware side.
+They come with the state-of-the-art technology, including a higher resolution, a better panel and even some gaming-optimization from the hardware side.
 In these monitors, you can have the best response time, something around 1ms or 2ms.

 Nevertheless, there are some exceptional cases.
 For instance, we have some gaming monitors that boast a response time of 5ms.
-Even while such monitors rock other aspects like resolution and panel quality, this is a problem
+Even while such monitors rock other aspects like resolution and panel quality, this is a PROBLEM!!

-If you don’t want to compromise the smooth gameplay, you should choose a monitor with response time of 5ms or less.
+If you don’t want to compromise the smooth gameplay, you should choose a monitor with a response time of 5ms or less.